uPiscium/Terreate-Wiki/src/guide/joystick-gamepad.md

   return 0;
 }
 ```
-Now, build your project and run your application file, you will see the states of joystick or gamepad if you connect it in command line.
+Now, build your project and run your application file, you will see the states of joystick or gamepad in command line if you connect it.
 Otherwise, there are only a word "Disconnected".